MathiasStadler/rust_project_complete_human/project_path.md

 5.2.15(1)-release
 ```
 <!-- keep the format -->
-## Create for your own project a new project folder in the console(terminal ,bash shell), e.g. in your own home folder, and open it as a new project inside your program used - in my case MS VSCode / MS VSCodium
+## Create for your own project a new project folder in the console(terminal, bash shell),  e.g. in your own home folder,  and open it as a new project inside your program used - in my case MS VSCode / MS VSCodium
 <!-- To comply with the format -->
 ```bash <!-- markdownlint-disable-line code-block-style -->
 project_name="new_project"